Occupational Therapy (OTD) – Entry-Level

 - Limit your personal statement to 500 words or less.

 - Present an original piece of writing that demonstrates high-quality academic writing

 skills; while you may request feedback on the quality of your personal statement,

 no other person should directly edit or write any portion of it.

-- A Current Resume/CV: Relevant work history and leadership experiences will be considered in the selection
+- Resume: Relevant work history and leadership experience will be considered in the selection

 Our admissions committee uses the combined results of the interview and OTCAS application